 The Integrated Design Lab

-NWACC is the community resource for post-secondary education, workforce development classes, apprenticeship programs, adult education and enrichment classes, as well as the LIFE program and Early College Experience courses for high school students.
+NWACC is the community resource for post-secondary education, workforce development classes, skilled trades programs, adult education and enrichment classes, as well as the LIFE program and Early College Experience courses for high school students.
 With over 55 degrees and certificates community members can follow a career path into fields such as business, computer science, communications, culinary, nursing, engineering, criminal justice and more.

 “We have a large portion of students who want to transfer to a four-year institution, so we offer a general education transfer degree,” said Dr. Jorgenson.
 “We also have a large portion who want a two-year degree and want to go straight into the workforce, and we know there are workforce needs in our community.
 It’s a perfect match.”